Mauregina/pytest-selenium/README.md

 # pytest-selenium
-Test Automation Using Pytest and Selenium WebDriver
+Test Automation using Pytest and Selenium WebDriver